lucasfugisawa/fugisawa-blog-articles/articles/2025-04-06 Getting started with gRPC and Kotlin - Learn why it matters and Build your first gRPC service and learn why it matters.md

 Protobuf tags must be between 1 and (2<sup>29</sup> - 1), but you should use 1–15 for frequently-used fields, since they encode more efficiently.

-## Generating Kotlin code from Protobuf definitions
+## Step 2: Generating Kotlin code from Protobuf definitions

 The next step is to generate Kotlin code from our `.proto` file.
 There are two main ways to do this: